n-baranov/cicd-example-01/README.md

 The Terraform project:
 - stores .tfstate file in AWS S3 Bucket;
-- creates docker image from Dockerfile in CI/CD  Git repository;
+- creates docker image from dockerfile in the CI/CD  Git repository;
 - pushes the docker image into AWS ECR;
 - creates in AWS: VPC, IAM roles, EKS Cluster with 1 node;
 - destroy everything he created when asked.